aliceinfinity/sdlglxo/README.md

-The linux version works almost imediately and after wandering about in the dark running into trees that look like solutions and turn out to be bears you happen upon a meadow where everything works and you think you are home but ... the nagging question is this some special place like a local minimum that works today at this time and will disappear at random and you will be left in the dark, naked and screaming that you wish you were doing something simple like brain surgery.
+The linux version works almost imediately and after wandering about in the dark running into trees that look like solutions and turn out to be bears you happen upon a meadow where everything works and you think you are home but ... the nagging question is this some special place like a local minimum that works today at this time and will disappear at random and you will be left in the dark, naked and screaming that you wish you were doing something simpler, like brain surgery.

 - [x] some done
 - [ ] much more to do